webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ??? example "Crawling tags & search queries with Page List crawls"
     This setting can be useful for crawling the content of specific tags or search queries.
 Specify the tag or search query URL(s) in the _Crawl URL(s)_ field, e.g: `https://example.com/search?q=tag`, and enable _Include Any Linked Page_ to crawl all the content present on that search query page.

+### Fail Crawl If Not Logged In

+When enabled, the crawler will fail the crawl if it behaviors detect that the browser is not logged in for specific supported social media sites (Facebook, Instagram, TikTok, X, YouTube).

 ### Fail Crawl on Failed URL

 When enabled, the crawler will fail the entire crawl if any of the provided URLs are invalid or unsuccessfully crawled.
 The resulting archived item will have a status of "Failed".